AmeniBenAmor/SentimentAnalysisApp/README.md

-# Data Science Web Application Tutorial

-## Clone/Fork repository

-First fork or clone this repo:

-e.g. `git clone https://github.com/gtancev/kidnAI.git`

 ## Build images and run containers with docker-compose

 After cloning the repository go inside the project folder:

-`cd kidnAI`

 Run `docker-compose up` which will start a Flask web application for the backend API (default port `8081`) and an Angular frontend served through a webpack development web server (default port `4200`).

 ## Access your app

 In your browser navigate to: `http://localhost:4200` (or whatever port you defined for the frontend in `docker-compose.yml`).

-For testing your backend API I recommend using [Postman](https://www.getpostman.com/).

 ## Working __without__ docker